 The famous Romanian seaside village, Vama Veche

-As years passed by, the parties there became bigger, lasted longer, more bars were born, some withstand the many transformations of the village, where some did not.
+As years passed by, the parties there became bigger, lasted longer, more bars were built, some withstand the many transformations of the village, where some did not.

 It’s one place of which most tourists and travellers have heard by, and this makes it even more commercial and destroys its authenticity.